 How Long Does LEED Certification Last?

-The LEED certification accomplishment that a building has earned cannot ever be taken away.
-You will always be able to declare that the building was certified to the level that was attained on a certain day.
+The LEED certification accomplishment that a building has earned cannot ever be taken away, so effectively it does not expire.
+You will always be able to declare that the building was LEED certified to the level that was attained on a certain day.
 This is something that will never change.

 However, if a project has been awarded an initial certification under any version of the LEED for Building Operations and Maintenance (LEED EB O+M) rating system, it is subject to recertification.
 This accomplishment guarantees that the LEED project will continue to operate in accordance with the LEED requirements.